HWDigi/Factory-Prompts_comfyui/README.md

 ## 🎯 Overview

-The Factory Prompt Generator SFW Edition provides a sophisticated tag-based prompt generation system with emphasis controls, multi-character positioning, and comprehensive negative prompt management.
+The Factory Prompt Generator SFW Edition provides a tag-based prompt generation system with emphasis controls, multi-character positioning, and comprehensive negative prompt management.
 Every component has been carefully curated to ensure **family-friendly, professional-grade content** suitable for all audiences.

 ## ✨ Key Features